tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 Window insets:
 https://issuetracker.google.com/issues/388867281

+2025-02-19: allegedly fixed in aug-2024, but not available in any image for the emulator...

  On Android 15 (emulator standard image + ext-14 image), when the user changes the Theme Colors, ...
 THE ACTIVITY WILL RESTART as is normal... the toolbar is automatically changed, but the background of the status bar